PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 Part 1: A Gentle Start
 **********************

-The purpose of this first tutorial part is to make your familiar with a few basic properties and building blocks of PyMVPA.
+The purpose of this first tutorial part is to make you familiar with a few basic properties and building blocks of PyMVPA.
 Let's have a slow start and compute a :term:`cross-validation` analysis.